English English Español Español العربية العربية

 In replacing insulation, would upgrading to a spray foam application be a qualified expense?
 (1.23.23)

 Insulation for interior renovations is eligible.
-Installation or replacing insulation that potentially could require structural work, such as wrap insulation installed under your home’s siding, would not be eligible.
+Installation or replacing insulation that requires structural work, such as wrap insulation installed under your home’s siding, would not be eligible.

 I have a current standing deck that needs repairs.
 Can I fix it by using replacement composite decking, which will be cleaner and safer for the daycare kids to use?
 (1.23.23)